jasonleebrown/UCE_phyluce_pipeline/README.md

 To phase your UCE data, you need to have individual-specific "reference" contigs against which to align your raw reads.
 Generally speaking, you can create these individual-specific reference contigs at several stages of the phyluce_ pipeline, and the stage at which you choose to do this may depend on the analyses that you are running.
 That said, I think that the best way to proceed uses edge-trimmed exploded alignments as your reference contigs, aligns raw reads to those, and uses the exploded alignments and raw reads to phase your data.

-.. attention::  We have not implemented code that you can
+..attention::  We have not implemented code that you can
     use if you are trimming your alignment data with some other approach (e.g. gblocks_ or trimal_).